jadecobra/python_tdd_exercises/source/data_structures/booleans/booleans_4.rst

 ----

-I change assertIsInstance_ to assertNotIsInstance_
+I change :ref:`assertIsInstance<another way to test if something is an instance of a class>` to :ref:`assertNotIsInstance<another way to test if something is NOT an instance of a class>`

 .. code-block:: python
   :lineno-start: 52